In this article I’m going to cover:

 Don’t do what I did and revise 100 memories in 2-3 weeks.
 That’s way too much and resulted in negative short-term consequences for me, such as complete emotional exhaustion.
 You need time to integrate the shifts that come with revision so I personally would restrict revision to a few memories per day.

-Using yoga or body-based healing modalities (such as massage therapy or Craniosacral therapy) after revising can also be really helpful to help integrate the revised story into your body.
+Using yoga or body-based healing modalities (such as massage therapy or Craniosacral therapy) after revising can also be really helpful to help integrate the revised story into your body, and allow it to ‘catch up’ to your new story as quickly as possible.

 2. Revision is an advanced technique